Fast Rerandomization via the BRAIN: Algorithmic Description of BRAIN Variants

-The pseudocode of ClustVNSRR is presented in \autoref{alg:ClustVNSRR}.
-ClustVNSRR treats each cluster as a whole and uses the clusters as the operational units in the search process.
-In other words, ClustVNSRR essentially conducts VNSRR at the cluster level rather than the unit level.
+The pseudocode of ClustBRAIN is presented in Algorithm \ref{alg:ClustBRAIN}.
+ClustBRAIN treats each cluster as a whole and uses the clusters as the operational units in the search process.
+In other words, ClustBRAIN essentially conducts BRAIN at the cluster level rather than the unit level.
 Recall that we denote the assignment status of the clusters as a $K$-dimensional vector $U$ and all units' assignment status as a $n$-dimensional vector $W$.
 We have the following constraint imposed by the cluster structure of the experiment. $W_i=U_k$ if the $k$-th cluster includes the $i$-th unit.
-Since $W$ is determined once we generate $U$, we denote $W(U)$ as the mapping from $U$ to $W$ in \autoref{alg:ClustVNSRR}.
+Since $W$ is determined once we generate $U$, we denote $W(U)$ as the mapping from $U$ to $W$ in Algorithm \ref{alg:ClustBRAIN}.